An alphabetical list of defined key terms used on this website is provided on this page.

 Preliminary Work Maps

 The preliminary work maps created for certain New Jersey/New York communities are an interim product created by FEMA in the development of preliminary Flood Insurance Rate Maps (FIRMs).
 The preliminary work maps reflect the full results of an ongoing coastal flood hazard study for the New York/New Jersey coast.
+For most communities, the preliminary work maps have now been replaced by the preliminary FIRMs as the most recent flood hazard data available from FEMA.

 Preliminary Flood Insurance Rate Map (FIRM)